New Student Advising

 1. Autumn Pre-Registration

 Pre-registration is the process by which you submit your requests for Autumn Quarter classes, indicating preferred courses, times, and/or sections.
 Your official registration and Autumn Quarter schedule will be based on your requests submitted during pre-registration.
-There are two important dates for pre-registration: June 17-21, when you will submit your Humanities sequence preferences, and August 19-23, when you will request the rest of your courses.
+Pre-Registration will take place Monday, August 18-Friday, August 22.

-If you will not have internet access during pre-registration for your remaining Autumn Quarter courses, let your adviser know during your summer meeting so you can discuss your course preferences thoroughly.
+If you will not have internet access during pre-registration, let your adviser know during your summer meeting so you can discuss your course preferences thoroughly.

-If you will not have internet access during pre-registration for your remaining Autumn Quarter courses, let your adviser know during your summer meeting so you can discuss your course preferences thoroughly.
+If you will not have internet access during pre-registration, let your adviser know during your summer meeting so you can discuss your course preferences thoroughly.

-If you will not have internet access during pre-registration for your remaining Autumn Quarter courses, let your adviser know during your summer meeting so you can discuss your course preferences thoroughly.
+If you will not have internet access during pre-registration week, let your adviser know during your summer meeting so you can discuss your course preferences thoroughly.

-Placement tests: Take the Math, Chemistry, and language placement tests (for any languages you have experience with) ASAP and notify your adviser once you’ve completed them.
-The math placement exam is mandatory for all incoming students, and it is strongly advised you take any language placement test you have experience in, regardless of whether you plan on continuing with that language.
+Placement exams: Take the Math, Chemistry, Computer Science, and language placement tests (for any languages you have experience with) as soon as possible.
+The math placement exam is mandatory for all incoming students, and it is strongly advised you take any additional placements in subject areas that you are interested in furthering your studies.

 You should contact your Academic Adviser as soon as possible to see if they can set up a make-up meeting with you.
-Meeting times will be based on your Adviser's potentially limited availability.
+Meeting times will be based on your Adviser's availability and may be limited leading up to pre-registration deadlines.
 It’s still preferable that you meet with your adviser, even if that meeting is late – but you will get more out of the meeting if you meet with your adviser by the deadline.

-Nope, the algorithm that sorts out course enrollments doesn't consider timing.
-Requests submitted on Monday at 9:30 a.m.
-CDT will be treated the same way as those submitted Friday at 4 p.m.
+No, the algorithm that sorts out course enrollments doesn't consider timing so long as your requests are submitted between Monday, August 18 at 9:00 a.m.
+CDT and Friday, August 22 at 5:00 p.m.
 CDT.
+Requests submitted on Monday morning will be treated the same way as those submitted on Friday afternoon.

 No, there is no way to guarantee registration in all your course requests.
-It’s not realistic for everyone interested in a particular course to get a seat in a particular section due to seat and timing limitations.
-It isn't likely you'll 100% of the classes you request.
-There are strategies you can employ to increase your odds, including 1) making sure you check the prerequisites for courses and make sure you meet them, if applicable, 2) requesting alternative sections and back-up course options, 3) requesting courses at a variety of times, and 4) being thoughtful about how you rank and prioritize your selections.
+It’s not realistic for everyone interested in a particular course to get a seat in a particular section due to enrollment limits, time conflicts with course enrollments, and other logistical necessities.
+It isn't likely you'll be enrolled in all of your top choices.
+There are strategies you can employ to increase your odds, including 1) making sure you check the prerequisites for courses to ensure you meet them, if applicable, 2) requesting alternative sections and back-up course options, 3) requesting courses held at a variety of days/times, and 4) being thoughtful about how you rank and prioritize your selections.

-No, pre-registration for incoming first-years is restricted to courses commonly taken by first-year students.
-This means it's primarily courses for general education requirements, but you'll also be able to request some other courses that are particularly well-suited for first years.
-If you're a transfer student or in an unusual situation where a higher-level course makes sense for you in your first quarter, plan to request some back-up course options and talk to your Adviser about next steps.
+No, pre-registration for incoming students is restricted to courses commonly taken by new first-year and transfer students.
+This means it's primarily courses for general education requirements, but you'll also be able to request some other courses that are particularly well-suited for new students to begin their studies at UChicago.
+If you're a transfer student or in an unusual situation where a higher-level course not available to you during pre-registration makes sense for you in Autumn Quarter, plan to request some back-up course options and talk to your Adviser about next steps.

 Labs and tutorials will be assigned automatically around your other course enrollments.
 There is no way to indicate your preferences for days or times.

-Our goal is for you to have a complete schedule before you arrive for O-Week so that you can focus your energy on settling in and getting acquainted with campus.
-The more thorough you are in the course request process, the more likely you'll end up with a schedule that works for you.
-On occasion, conversations with the relevant department during O-Week will result in adjustments to your original placement, and that typically requires a schedule change to swap out the course based on the old placement in favor of a class reflecting the new one.
-Your Academic Adviser will help you navigate this when you meet with them during O-Week.
+Our goal is for you to have a complete schedule before you arrive for Orientation Week so that you can focus your energy on settling in and getting acquainted with campus.
+The more thorough you are in preparing for and taking part in the pre-registration process, the more likely you'll end up with a schedule that works for you.
+On occasion, conversations with the relevant department leading up to Autumn Quarter will result in adjustments to your original placement, and that typically requires a schedule change to swap out the course based on the old placement in favor of a class reflecting the new one.
+Your Academic Adviser can help you navigate this and similar scheduling necessities, but otherwise you will need to wait until the add/drop period opens on Monday, September 29 (Monday of 1st week) for non-transfer students to make additional desired changes to your schedule.

 If you start in four courses and decide after a week or so that it'd be better for you to take three, that's fine.
-You have until Friday of 3rd week to drop a class without it appearing on your transcript.
-We strongly recommend you confer with your College Adviser to ensure that you don't unintentionally drop something that will cause problems for you later on.
+You have until Friday, October 17 (Friday of 3rd week) for all students to drop a class without it appearing on your transcript.
+We strongly recommend you confer with your Academic Adviser to ensure that you don't unintentionally drop something that will cause problems for you later on.

-No, you will go through pre-registration like other first-years.
-If you've submitted your transfer course information as requested, you should receive information from the Advising Office later in the summer about the outcome of your credit evaluation.
-There's a very good chance that you'll need a number of Core courses, so you'll be able to request some of those during Autumn quarter pre-registration.
-You may not be able to request relevant major-specific courses during pre-registration, but you can discuss a plan with your Adviser during your O-Week one-on-one meeting.
+No, you will go through pre-registration like other incoming students.
+If you've submitted all materials requested of you for the transfer credit evaluation process, you will receive updated information about your final credit evaluation from the College Academic and Student Services Office on Monday, July 21.
+There's a very good chance that you'll need a number of Core courses, so you'll be able to request some of those during Autumn Quarter pre-registration.
+You may not be able to request certain higher-level courses during pre-registration, but you can discuss your plans with your Adviser during your required one-on-one summer meeting and utilize the add/drop period, which opens early for transfer students only on Monday, September 8.

 Your UCID number is an 8-digit identification number that will likely start with "12."
 You can find it on the top of the email you received from Dean Hale in early May.
-Your CNet is your UChicago email handle as well as the username you use to log in to campus resources online.
+Your CNet ID is your UChicago email handle (before the '@' symbol) as well as the username you use to log in to various campus resources online.

 Back to top